-The Estuary Delineation and Assessment Report (EDA) characterizes 68 assessment areas in the coastal zone of Ipswich Bay, Massachusetts Bay and Cape Cod Bay.
+The diversity across MassBays' planning area is captured in our Estuary Delineation and Assessment Report (EDA) and associated Story Map.
+With the EDA, we can look more closely at 68 assessment areas in our geographic area of interest -- the coastal zone of Ipswich Bay, Massachusetts Bay and Cape Cod Bay.
 Broadly, the assessment areas include estuarine embayments, rocky shorelines, and beaches.
 Characterization is based on attributes that include tidal flats, shorebird habitat and nesting sites, anadromous fish runs, salt marsh, eelgrass beds, shellfish habitat, impervious area, stormwater and waste water discharge, land use change, population density, water quality conditions, fish barriers, designated shellfish growing area classification, and stream crossings.

-Hard copies of the report and maps are available upon request to: Prassede.Vella@state.ma.us.
+In addition to the interactive Story Map, you will find the full 2017 report prepared by GeoSyntec Consultants linked below.
+Hard copies of the 2017 report and maps are also available upon request to: Prassede.Vella@mass.gov